Crockpot White Chicken Chili

 What Makes This Crockpot White Chicken Chili Healthy

-This recipe swaps traditional heavy cream for fiber-rich white beans and lean chicken breast to create a satisfying, creamy texture without the high saturated fat.
-By using unsalted stock and fresh aromatics, it achieves a bold flavor profile that is naturally low in sodium and heart-healthy.
+This healthy recipe for chicken chili swaps traditional heavy cream for fiber-rich white beans and lean chicken breast to create a rich, creamy texture with low saturated fat.
+By using unsalted stock, fresh aromatics and no added salt, it achieves a bold flavor profile that is naturally low sodium and heart-healthy.

 Key Health Highlights